berryrreb/docker_labo/README.md

     jenkins/jenkins:lts-jdk11
 ```

-> NOTE: if you want to use a directory as a persisnten data, you should pass the absolute path and confirm the permissions.
+> NOTE: If you want to use a directory as a persisnten data, you should pass the absolute path and confirm the permissions.

 > NOTE: The volume is automatically created by the docker run command.